lukensmall/pkg_ping/README.md

-It uses pledge and unveil for OpenBSD version 6.4 and later snapshots.
+It uses pledge and unveil for OpenBSD version 6.4 and later.

 It determines and prints the fastest OpenBSD mirror for your version and architecture for the /etc/installurl file and if run as root, will write it to disk unless the -f flag is used.